Is Meghan Markle Being Forced To Quit Acting?

 Shall Meghan Become A Princess?

-After her relationship with the prince was officially confirmed, it was met with different reactions but one of the curious questions is if she would become a princess.
+After her relationship to the prince was officially confirmed it was met with different reactions but one of the curious questions is if she would become a princess.

-Despite her sister considering her a social climber among other things, it seems if Meghan does indeed marry Prince Harry, just like Kate, she shall not be considered a princess as she is a commoner.
-Meghan is apparently set to meet Queen Elizabeth, Prince Harry’s grandmother, very soon, and the rumors about a possible future engagement continue to swirl.
+Despite her sister considering her a social climber among other things it seems if Meghan does indeed marry Prince Harry just like Kate she shall not be considered a princess as she is a commoner.
+Meghan is apparently set to meet Queen Elizabeth, Prince Harry’s grandmother very soon and the rumors about a possible future engagement continue to swirl.

 #TBT to girl time with @priyankachopra & Mubina in #Malibu last week #californialove #homesweethome